adityasolanki205/Intro-to-Apache-Beam/README.md

        ```python
             from apache_beam import window
-            sliding_windowed_item = (
+            session_windowed_item = (
                                      items |
                                     'sliding Window' >> beam.WindowInto(window.Sessions(10 * 60))
                                   )
        ```

-    - ***Single Global Window*** : Read transforms read data from an external source and return a PCollection representation of the data for use by your pipeline.
+    - ***Single Global Window*** : By default, all data in a PCollection is assigned to the single global window, and late data is discarded.
+If your data set is of a fixed size, you can use the global window default for your PCollection.
+You can use the single global window if you are working with an unbounded data set (e.g. from a streaming data source) but use caution when applying aggregating transforms such as GroupByKey and Combine.
+The single global window with a default trigger generally requires the entire data set to be available before processing, which is not possible with continuously updating data.

+       ```python
+            from apache_beam import window
+            Global_windowed_item = (
+                                     items |
+                                    'sliding Window' >> beam.WindowInto(window.GlobalWindows())
+                                  )
+       ```

 ## How to use?
 To test the code we need to do the following: